isomerpages/nrf-gyss/index.md

   - infobar:
       title: GYSS 2024
       subtitle: Summit update
-      description: The GYSS will return next Jan 2024 with in-person sessions while also extending its presence in the virtual space.
-Stay tuned for more updates!
+      description: The GYSS 2024 returns from 8-12 January packed with an exciting lineup of plenary lectures and panel discussions led by some of the top minds around the world.
   - infopic:
       title: GYSS 2023
       subtitle: Highlights